ibhaveshsakpal/typescript-basics/README.md

 2. Create an interface that define the characteristic properties of a car -
   - model
   - color
-  - year of manufacture,
+  - year of manufacture
-   Create a function that takes this value as its parameter and simply print the properties.
+    - Create a function that takes this value as its parameter and simply print the properties.

 3. Create a class 'Vehicle' with
   - Class properties 'model', 'color', 'year of manufacture'.